danog/MadelineProtoDocs/docs/docs/ASYNC.md

 If the generator is not __passed to the AMPHP event loop__, execution of the function will not be resumed: when MadelineProto asynchronously obtains the result of the get_info, execution of the function is never resumed, and the line with sendMessage is never called.
 To avoid this problem, only call asynchronous functions in the event/callback update handler, or in functions called by the event/callback update handler, or inside a function passed to loop.
 You can also call asynchronous functions created by you, within other asynchronous functions.
+Generators in MadelineProto are equivalent to promises, which is a paradigm you may have used in other languages.

 ### Async in [event handler](https://docs.madelineproto.xyz/docs/UPDATES.html#event-driven):
 ```php